dm-collection/dmcollection/readme.md

 You need to have something installed that can run containers.

 - Create a directory named `db-data`.
-The database will be saved there and you can make copies to have backups.
+The database will be saved there, and you can make copies to have backups.
 - Create a directory named `dmcollection-images`.
 If you want to see images for cards, put them there.